 Similarly, this pancake didn’t have much flavor; as with Market Pantry, Aunt Jemima only needed water to prepare.
 Our team of taste testers agreed: These pancakes were much better doused in maple syrup.
 Now, before you start thinking this could be a marketing scheme designed to sell Aunt Jemima’s superstar syrup—know that all of the brands’ pancakes tasted better with a drizzle of the sweet golden stuff.
 (For the sake of kitchen science, naturally, we had to try them with maple too.)

 #4: Hungry Jack Complete Buttermilk Pancake & Waffle Mix

 “The flavor is good.”

-However, the overall ratings suffered due to the consistency of the cakes.
+However, the overall ratings suffered because of the consistency of the cakes.
 The golden brown rounds were chewy and rubbery.
 (Psst!
-Though our Test Kitchen experts prepped each pancake batter with the utmost care, overmixing is the No. 1 cause of chewy pancakes.)
+Though the Test Kitchen experts prepped each pancake batter with the utmost care, overmixing is the number-one cause of chewy pancakes.)
 If you pick up a box of Hungry Jack, be sure to stir the wet and dry ingredients together just until moistened.

 #3: Bob’s Red Mill Buttermilk Pancake & Waffle Whole Grain Mix

 Average score: 5.5/10